ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Extension String:

 : A string of comma-separated key-value pairs to enable extensibility.
+Keys are registered with IANA, see {{iana-keys}}.

 The ABNF for the Extension String field is as follows (using syntax from
 {{Section 3.2.6 of RFC7230}}):